dmbarbour/wikilon/docs/ABCRT.md

 * pending computations
 * sealed values

-Arrays, binaries, and texts are compact representations of *lists* (i.e. type `∃a.∃b.μL.((a*L)+b)`).
+Arrays, binaries, and texts are compact representations of lists and list-like structures (i.e. type `∃a.∃b.μL.((a*L)+b)`).
 Binaries and texts additionally constrain the element type (to a subset of small integers).
 Taken together with accelerators (strings of bytecode that we reduce to a single operator under the hood), we may achieve very high performance access and even in-place update for unshared arrays.

 Eventually, I may support floating point numbers, vectors, matrices.
 I'd love for Wikilon to become a go to solution for scientific computations (perhaps distributed on a cloud and leveraging GPGPU).
 These are frequently expressed in terms of vector and matrix computations.